Although a pleasing external appearance was admired, women in the nineteenth century were often told that ‘true beauty’ came from within.

 Making the best of their appearance became even more important to women during the depression years of the 1930s, when competition for employment increased.

-In the United States, in particular, there was also an increased emphasis on individuality; the idea that women should not only be fashionably attractive but should select clothing, hair and make-up that reflected their personality; in other words, that they should develop a personal style (Berry, 2000), a new idea at time and one that was particularly stressed by fashion experts.
+In the United States, in particular, there was also an increased emphasis on individuality.
+Women should not only be fashionably attractive but should select clothing, hair and make-up that reflected their personality; in other words, that they should develop a personal style (Berry, 2000), a new idea at time and one that was particularly stressed by fashion experts.

-One technique used by columnists when providing advice on this subject was to describe a range of ‘types’ women could select from.
+One technique used by fashion columnists when providing advice on this subject was to describe a range of ‘types’ women could select from.
 These types included physical features such as body shape and colouring but often included personality traits or temperaments.
-For example, in her 1938 book, ‘Designing Women’, Margaretta Byers describes six fashion types – Coquette, Sophisticate, Romantic, Patrician, Gamine and Exotic.
+For example, in her 1938 book, ‘Designing Women’, Margaretta Byers describes six fashion types – Coquette, Sophisticate, Romantic, Patrician, Gamine and Exotic – and suggested suitable clothing for each.

 Examples: Billie Burke, Elizabeth Arden, Lily Pons.